ExgnosisClasses/JavaWeek1/Labs/Lab 7-5 The Object Class/Lab 7-5 Object Class.md

 ## Part 1: The Object Class

-All classes in Java are subclasses of the Object class.
+All classes in Java are subclasses of the `Object` class.
 For example, the following is a definition for a person class where we explicitly state that `Object` is the superclass

-You can, but don't have to explicitly extend the Object class; it is always done
+You can, but don't have to, explicitly extend the Object class; it is always done invisibly and automatically

 ```java
 class person {  // the extends object is implied